Marzona/rig-remote/README.md

 rig-remote
 ===========

-started as a fork of https://github.com/marzona/rig-remote, in https://github.com/marzona/rig-remote I ended up adding features and rewriting all of the previous code exiting the original scope of the tool.
+started as a fork of https://github.com/marmelo/gqrx-remote, in https://github.com/marzona/gqrx-remote I ended up adding features and rewriting all of the previous code exiting the original scope of the tool.
 After sending some pull request I created this new repo with an updated project name.

-Remotely control software radio receivers that implement rigctl protocol, like [gqrx](http://gqrx.dk/), while keeping your bookmarks in order. rigctl (http://sourceforge.net/apps/mediawiki/hamlib/index.php?title=Documentation) protocol (which is [partially implemented since gqrx v2.3](http://gqrx.dk/doc/remote-control)).
+Remotely control software radio receivers that implement rigctl protocol, like [gqrx](http://gqrx.dk/), while keeping your bookmarks in order.

+rigctl: (http://sourceforge.net/apps/mediawiki/hamlib/index.php?title=Documentation) protocol (which is [partially implemented since gqrx v2.3](http://gqrx.dk/doc/remote-control)).

 ![rig-remote-linux](https://github.com/Marzona/rig-remote/blob/master/screenshots/rig-remote.png)